Top tips for leading remote working teams

 We are all facing significant new challenges right now.
 Having been working with clients and colleagues face-to-face, COVID-19 many of us now having to get used to working remotely full time.
 As individuals and as teams we must learn and adapt quickly to a very different way of working.
-And for leaders, having to oversee their teams remotely brings added challenges.
+And for managers, leading remote teams brings added challenges.

 So, what can we do to navigate and more effectively lead others in these most tricky times?